 The field of academic medicine in the United States has tried many interventions, and “we have seen some increases in women in these senior levels [tenured faculty, department chairs, and deans], but women have not advanced to these positions at the rate that would be expected,” says Jeanette Mladenovic, former executive vice president and provost at Oregon Health & Science University.
 A lot of credit for the progress that has been made, she adds, goes to the various offices for women that many institutions and professional societies have established over the last couple of decades, as well as the Association of American Medical Colleges (AAMC) and Executive Leadership in Academic Medicine (ELAM) program, to help connect and support women faculty.

 However, not all medical schools have an office focused on supporting women, and they “may not be able to support the breadth of needs for women as they ascend the academic ladder and reach leadership,” Mladenovic says.
-As a result, she is creating a national organization, with help from the Lasker Foundation and Macy Foundation, to fill those gaps by helping women in academic medical careers network and supporting women in university leadership positions.
+As a result, she has created a national organization, the Center for Women in Academic Medicine and Science (CWAMS), with help from the Lasker Foundation and Macy Foundation, to fill those gaps by helping women in academic medical careers network and supporting women in university leadership positions.

 “We’ve too often tried to change women to fit into a culture that was for many years a totally male culture,” Mladenovic says.
 Now, she adds, it is time to change the culture to fit both women and men, so that everyone can thrive.

 Read May's newsletter, "The Leaking Pipeline," to learn more about the obstacles women scientists face in their careers.